-Going over a Python project structure, up to a point where you are able to create a Python package.
+Going over a Python project structure up to a point where you can create a Python package.

 We'll go through each file and directory of this project.

 . ├── .dockerignore ├── .github │ └── workflows │ ├── docker-latest.yml │ └── release.yml ├── .gitignore ├── Dockerfile ├── MANIFEST.in ├── README.md ├── main.py ├── pyproject.toml ├── requirements.txt ├── scripts │ ├── gh_create_release.sh │ └── version_validation.sh ├── setup.cfg ├── setup.py ├── src │ └── appy │ ├── __init__.py │ ├── __main__.py │ ├── assets │ │ ├── __init__.py │ │ └── meirg-logo.jpg │ ├── core │ │ ├── __init__.py │ │ └── app.py │ └── utils │ ├── __init__.py │ ├── img_ascii.py │ └── message.py ├── tests │ ├── test_api.py │ ├── test_greet.py │ └── test_img_to_ascii.py └── version 9 directories, 27 files

 The main.py file enables running the application as a module from the source code.
 It's possible to run a module from another module with runpy, and luckily this package is shipped with Python, so no installation is required.